electron/governance/wg-releases/major-release-process.md

 ## Final Beta Release

 One week before stable promotion for a given release line, we should release a final beta with ideally few changes.
-This means that for a stable release date of Tuesday, we should be releasing a final beta the friday a full > 1 week preceding that Tuesday, to allow for a quiet period week to account for complications.
+This means that for a stable release date of Tuesday, we should be releasing a final beta the Friday a full > 1 week preceding that Tuesday, to allow for a quiet period week to account for complications.

 Before releasing the final beta, we need to ensure that there remain no unmerged pull requests targeting that branch.
 This entails two tasks: